 Try to open the same webpage on another browser:

 Users can try to open the website by making use of another web browser.
 If it solves the privacy error then there can be a problem with the particular web browser.
 Users can uninstall that browser and download the latest version of the same browser.

 Cookies and web browser cache can be the reason behind the privacy error of the browser.
 Browser cache saves some data of the visited websites in the system.
 Users should clear the web browser cache memory to troubleshoot privacy errors in the web browser.
 Here are the steps to clear cache memory from a web browser.

 a.
 Click on the three-dot menu which is situated in the top right corner.

 b.
 Now go to more tools-> clear browsing data.

 c.
 It will open a clear browsing window.
 Users should click on the basic settings tab and select the time range.

 d.
-Click on 2nd and 3rd option to clear cache memory and cookies from the web browser.
+Click on the 2nd and 3rd options to clear cache memory and cookies from the web browser.
 Users can also clear the history by clicking on the first checkbox.

 e.
 Click on the ‘clear data’ button.